A. J. Puk

-Andrew Jacob Puk (/pək/ PUHK; born April 25, 1995) is an American professional baseball pitcher for the Miami Marlins of Major League Baseball (MLB).
-He has previously played in MLB for the Oakland Athletics.
-He played college baseball for the Florida Gators.
+Andrew Jacob Puk (/pək/ PUHK; born April 25, 1995) is an American professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
+He has previously played in MLB for the Oakland Athletics and Miami Marlins.
+Puk played college baseball for the Florida Gators.
+The Athletics selected him in the first round with the sixth overall pick of the 2016 MLB draft, and he made his MLB debut in 2019.

 Amateur career

 Puk attended Washington High School in Cedar Rapids, Iowa.
 He was a first baseman and pitcher in baseball and also played football as a quarterback.
 He was drafted by the Detroit Tigers in the 35th round of the 2013 Major League Baseball draft, but did not sign and attended the University of Florida to play college baseball.

 As a freshman at Florida, Puk appeared in 19 games and made seven starts.
 He had a 5–2 win–loss record with a 3.35 earned run average (ERA), 44 strikeouts, and one save.
+In the summer after his freshman year, he pitched for the Waterloo Bucks of the Northwoods League.
 In April 2015, Puk and a teammate were arrested and charged with third-degree criminal trespass after they climbed a crane inside a marked construction site on Florida's campus.
 The charge was later reduced to a misdemeanor and he was briefly suspended.
 After the suspension, Puk returned to help lead the Gators to the 2015 College World Series.